Lettuce, 'Grandpa Admire's'

 FERTILITY:

 Medium.
-Prefers well-drained, and evenly moist soil and is sensitive to low pH.
+Prefers well-drained, with balanced fertility and evenly moist soil.
+Lettuce is sensitive to low pH.

 ADDITIONAL NOTES:

-Uneven watering can result in tip burn, the browning of the leaf margins, which is the result of an inability of the plant to move calcium to the growing edge fast enough to meet its growth needs.
-Consistent, evenly moist soil or calcium amendments can be beneficial if this seems to be a problem.
+Uneven watering can result in tip burn, the browning of the leaf margins, which is caused by the plant's inability to move calcium to the growing edge fast enough to meet its growth needs.
+If this seems to be a problem, consistent, evenly moist soil or calcium amendments can be beneficial.

 Hot weather can cause premature bolting.
-Generally, when the plants begin to stretch upwards (to flower), the leaves become bitter and the eating quality poor.
+Generally, when the plants begin to stretch upwards (to flower), the leaves become bitter, and the eating quality is poor.